 Whether you are looking to get an extra harvest out of your indoor garden each year, or have a high yielding plant that you want to perpetuate indefinitely, learning how to root stem cuttings can help you out immensely.
 The best way to have a steady supply of cuttings is to grow a donor or ‘mother’ plant that is kept in a vegetative state.
 You want your donor plant to be as healthy as possible with many nodes from which to cut clones to minimize stress as you shear off pieces of … [Read more...] about Taking Clones: Methods and Products for Success

-The announcement, "dried-up", went through the gardening industry like a sandstorm.
+*UPDATE 9/20 – Hydroton is, thankfully, still on the market!
+You can read on for some alternatives to Hydroton, or you can still purchase Hydroton as your preferred growing medium.
+The announcement, “dried-up” went through the gardening industry like a sandstorm.
 Hydroton, the ultimate grow media for hydroponics, will soon be extinct.
 The mined clay aggregate was kilned exclusively in Germany.
 The plants involved in the process are ceasing production.
-Why the Outcry?
-What's the big deal?
-Several reasons: Round is sound: The circular shape of the hydroton balls allows plant's roots to grow without the undue stress of … [Read more...] about Et Tu, Hydroton?
+Why the outcry?
+What’s the big … [Read more...] about Et Tu, Hydroton?

 A successful clone can be one of the most rewarding experiences for a grower.
 Essentially, a gardener-turned-cloner steps into the triad role of surgeon, scientist, and anal retentive clean freak.
 Preparation is key (consult, "A Cut Above: Act I" for cloning mise en place) as well as a sanitary environment.
 Ready?
 1) Once the prized plant has been selected, take a sharp clean blade and make a 45 degree cut across branches two to four inches long.
 Before putting the clone into the grow … [Read more...] about A Cut Above: Act Two.